 I’m an ecologist and conservationist.
 I love wild landscapes, and I care deeply about connecting people - as individuals and communities - with and through the natural world.

 I have worked with wildlife charities, statutory bodies, and as a freelancer, and have well-respected skills in project management, community engagement, field natural history, written work and policy development.

 I care about human relationships with the land, and try to promote more meaningful ways for people to respect their neighbours, through a connection with their patch of earth.

 This website describes my main activities, the services I offer, and includes a record of some of my published articles.

 I offer consultancy services on many aspects of these issues, and I work with a small community of colleagues on a forest-based social enterprise in Somerset called Neroche Woodlanders.
-I also help run the British Association of Nature Conservationists, which publishes ECOS.
+I also help run the British Association of Nature Conservationists, which publishes the influential journal ECOS.
 I can be contacted at email@example.com.

 I grew up in a rural landscape on the Blackdown Hills, on the Somerset-Devon border, and my head and heart are rooted in the wild places of my hills and woods.
 My desire to share and enthuse about the natural world has been a constant throughout my life.
 Wild nature makes me happy, quite simply, and I want others to have the opportunity to find similar contentment and fulfilment through their own engagement with nature.